 Very much a continuation of the ‘mash-up of references’ design approach Scott employed on his ‘Cactus Jack’ AF1, the ‘Travis Scott’ Nike SB Dunk Low contrasts grungy tartan plaid against navy canvas adorned with bandana print.
 For those looking for an extra touch of custom detailing, the canvas layers can be peeled away to reveal a tree camo underlay, or if used as originally intended will reveal itself the more your scuff your shoes doing tres flips and ollieing five sets.
 The shoe is finished with Travis’s trademark mismatching swoosh’s alongside rope laces and that signature fat SB Dunk tongue complete with ‘Cactus Jack’ tongue label.

 As the ‘Cactus Trails’ model name alludes to, this is Scott’s interpretation of hikercore.
-Travis turns the futuristic 270 silhouette into a nostalgic nineties inspired trail runner with a colorway composed of outdoor-friendly browns, tans, and oranges and ACG color pops.
-The vintage aesthetic is amplified with an oxidized Air sole which has been treated with a sulfur dye to give a well-worn patina, alongside a collar made from a hiker essential – polar fleece.
+Travis turns the futuristic 270 silhouette into a nostalgic nineties inspired trail runner with a colourway composed of outdoor-friendly browns, tans, and oranges and ACG colour pops.
+The vintage aesthetic is amplified with an oxidised Air sole which has been treated with a sulphur dye to give a well-worn patina, alongside a collar made from a hiker essential – polar fleece.
 Rounding off the shoe are some La Flame signature details like a ‘Cactus Jack’ branded heel tab and cool lace-lock detailing.